iKarTehFox/web-clock-docs/docs/fontcustomization.md

 | --- | --- |
 | ![A screenshot of the Font Family and Custom Font dropdown menus.](/assets/images/docs-Features/fontcustomization/fontfamily.png) | ![A screenshot of the Font Family dropdown menu with all the included, built-in fonts](/assets/images/docs-Features/fontcustomization/fontfamily-dropdown.png) |

-As for setting a custom font, you must specify the exact filename of the font file, including the file extension.
-If the specific font is not installed on your device or your browser isn't compatible with said font, the clock may revert to the default system font.
+As for setting a custom font, you must specify the exact filename of the font file.
+If the requested font is not installed on your device or isn't compatible with your browser, the clock may revert to the default system font.

 {: .note }
 Not all of the *built-in fonts* are compatible with all devices.
-For instance, Montserrat may not work on older devices such as smart TVs (they usually have old browsers) and other embeddded devices.
+For instance, Montserrat may not work on older devices such as smart TVs (they usually have old browsers) and other embedded devices.

 <hr>